 How much does a kitchen remodel cost in St. Petersburg?

-A like-for-like refresh takes under a month.
-A standard remodel with layout changes runs one to two months of construction.
-Major renovations involving structural work take two to three months or more.
-Add four to eight weeks of pre-construction planning and three to five weeks for permits in St. Pete.
+A like-for-like cabinet-and-countertop refresh takes under a month of construction.
+A standard kitchen remodel with layout changes runs one to two months of construction.
+Major renovations with structural work take two to three months or more.
+Add four to eight weeks of pre-construction planning and two to five weeks for permits at the City of St. Petersburg building department.

 Can I live in my house during a kitchen remodel?

-Yes, most homeowners stay in their homes.
+Yes, most homeowners stay in the home during a kitchen remodel.
 You will not have access to your kitchen during construction, so plan for eating out, delivery, or a temporary setup in another room.
-Revolution sequences the work to minimize disruption with dust barriers, dedicated work hours, and clear communication about what to expect each week.
+Revolution sequences the work to minimize disruption with dust barriers, dedicated work hours, and weekly client meetings reviewing progress against your estimate.

 Should I hire a kitchen specialist or a general contractor?

-Kitchen showrooms are great at installing cabinets and countertops.
-If your remodel involves only surface finishes, a specialist may work.
-But if your project requires structural changes, replumbing, rewiring, permitting, or work behind the walls, you need a general contractor with in-house labor who can handle every trade.
+Kitchen showrooms install cabinets and countertops well.
+If your remodel is only surface finishes, a specialist works.
+But if your project involves structural changes, replumbing, rewiring, permitting, or anything behind the walls, you need a general contractor with in-house labor who can handle every trade.
+Revolution's 20+ W-2 carpenters handle framing, demolition, trim, and cabinet installation directly — your project doesn't stall waiting on subs with three other jobs that week.

 TESTIMONIALS